colts70/The-Sematic-Stack/README.md

 It is an **authority loss at the first semantic hop**.

-Once the root position is claimed, the starting position is gone.
+Once the semantic position is claimed, the starting position is gone.

 ### One-Line Lock